 Prior to coaching at Sanford, Boyce spent six years (1986-91) as the head coach at Massabesic (Waterboro, Maine) H.S. where he compiled a 58-58 mark.
 Four times in a ten-year period (1988-97), Boyce was named Coach of the Year.

 A 1985 graduate of Husson College with a degree in business administration and business teacher education, Boyce lettered three years for the Braves as a catcher.
 He also played some in the outfield and saw occasional relief pitcher duty while playing for Red Wilson.
 He was a two-time all-state catcher at Bangor (Maine) H.S. playing for Bob Kelley, and also lettered twice in football playing for Gabby Price.

-Presently a business teacher at Massabesic H.S., Boyce and his wife, Doreen, have two daughters and reside in Sanford, Maine.
+Presently the Attendance Coordinator at Sanford High School, Boyce and his wife, Doreen, have two daughters, and a one-year old grandson, and reside in Sanford, Maine.

 |Title:||Baseball Assistant Coach|

-Rod Choroszy is in his third season with the program.
+Now in his sixth season with the Husieis baseball program is Rod Choroszy.
 He will work with the outfielders and hitters.

 Choroszy spent 16 seasons coaching at South Portland High School where his teams were perennial playoff participants.
 On three occasions, his team reached the Western Maine Class A finals, and his 1991 team played for the state Class A championship.
 He was recognized during his tenure at South Portland with league coach of the year honors.

 In 2006, Choroszy became an assistant coach at Southern Maine Community College.
 During his three seasons with SMCC, he helped the Seawolves win two YSCC titles and make one appearance in the national tournament.
 He also spent two seasons as the pitching coach at Saint Joseph's College before coming over the Southern Maine in 2011.